Key takeaways

 Other treatments and prevention tips

 The best way to treat a yeast infection is to avoid getting one in the first place.
 That’s easier said than done, but according to Dr. Steven Goldberg, MD, chief medical officer at HealthTrackRx and physician at University of Louisville Health, there are some precautions you can take to significantly lower your chances.
-They include:
+Good hygiene practices and other tips include:

 - Keeping the groin area dry and clean, especially after bathing or exercise.

-- Avoid wearing damp clothes or underwear for too long.
+- Avoid wearing damp clothes for too long.

-- Practicing safe sex and urinating after intercourse reduces the risk of irritation or microbial imbalance.
+- Practicing safe sex with condoms and urinating after intercourse may help reduce the risk of irritation or microbial imbalance.

-- Controlling blood sugar levels—yeast infections are more common in men with diabetes.
+- Controlling blood sugar levels, since yeast infections are more common in men with diabetes.

 “Diet also plays a supportive role in prevention and recovery.
 Yeast feeds on sugars, so reducing intake of high-sugar foods and refined carbohydrates can help limit fungal growth during an active infection,” Dr. Ambardjieva says.
 “Focusing on a balanced diet rich in fresh vegetables, whole foods, and probiotic-rich options like yogurt (which support gut health and immune function) can promote a healthier microbiome and aid the body’s defenses.”